liviu-/mlearn/README.md

-# some-ml-stuff
+# Learn
-Sort of a playground to implement things and learn TF
+Sort of a ML playground for me to implement things and learn TF